cwells/adhd/README.md

 This will:
 - create a virtualenv and install Django
 - run `django-admin startproject` (Django docs [here](https://docs.djangoproject.com/en/4.2/intro/tutorial01/#creating-a-project)) to create a basic Django project
-- and finally, open the front and admin pages in your browser to verify functionality.
+- and finally, open the front page in your browser to verify functionality.

 # Configuration